GameFoundry/bsf/Documentation/Manuals/Native/manuals.md

 ===============
 [TOC]

 Here you will find a list of all manuals relating to Banshee's native code and their short descriptions.
-The manuals are for the most part unrelated so you can read them in the order needed.
+The manuals are for the most part unrelated so you can read them in the order that interests you.

 Name                                      | Description
 ------------------------------------------|-------------